 Information in each slide

-- 1 Title (example: "Central Native American Region") and student names.
+Title (example: "Northwest Native American Region") and student names.

-- 2 Repeat title, region, tribe names
+Repeat title, country/states, tribe names (at least 3, save for Arctic region)

-- 3 Shelter (1-2 slides)
+Shelter (1-2 slides)

-- 4 Shelter image(s)
+Shelter image(s)

-- 5 Clothing (1-2 slides)
+Clothing (1-2 slides)

-- 6 Clothing image(s)
+Clothing image(s)

-- 7 Food (1-2 slides)
+Food (1-2 slides)

-- 8 Food image(s)
+Food image(s)

+-

 Triads may also wish to challenge themselves and work on additional extension slides.
 There is a limit of 20 slides total.
 Some examples of extension slides are: art, tools, weapons or origin stories.

 Google directions: One student from each triad will create the Google Presentation, then immediately "share" it with his/her teammates and I. Students will then chose a theme and work on the first two slides together.
 Students will then create the next six slides independently (one student works on shelter, another on clothing and another on food).

-Students will research these in the classroom, the library, and at home.
+Students will research these in the classroom, the library, the computer lab and at home.
 They may work on their individual slides as they conduct research.
 Students may leave comments/provide feedback on the project, but not alter another student's slides.
 Once the first 8-11 (depending on how many slides there are for shelter, clothing and food) are completed, triads can decide if they want to work on any extensions.